RodrigoSalles/Evolving_fuzzy/README.md

 ## General Information
 - This work is being carried out within the scope of the PhD programme in Electrical Engineering and Intelligent Systems at the University of Coimbra in Portugal.
 - The programme aims to receive samples of physical and chemical characteristics, in real time, from a wastewater treatment plant, represented by the BSM2 simulator, and provide reference values for the Multi-layer Stream Mapping (MSM) performance evaluation system.
 - The fuzzy system starts the process with just one cluster, represented by the first sample that arrives in the model.
-When new samples arrive, they are processed and if they represent something new in relation to the existing cluster, new clusters are created.
-If they don't represent anything new, they are sent back to the existing cluster.
+When new samples arrive, they are processed and if they represent a novelty in relation to the existing cluster, a new cluster is created.
+If they are not a novelty, these samples will be used to update the characteristics of the cluster to which they belong most.
 - As samples are constantly arriving, they are processed, used to create or update the clusters, and then discarded.
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->